EU preparing to unlock North Macedonia and Albania talks

 The EU is preparing to open accession talks with North Macedonia and Albania next week after France and the Netherlands got what they wanted.

-The EU "decides to open accession negotiations" with the two hopefuls, EU states are planning to declare at a general affairs council on 24 March, if all goes well.
+The EU "decides to open accession negotiations" with the two republics, EU states are planning to declare at a general affairs council on 24 March, if all goes well.

 Join EUobserver today